16 Best Honeymoon Destinations in Florida

 This idyllic spot lies just over a small bridge from its larger sister island, Sanibel Island.
 You really can't visit one without seeing the other.
-Captiva is compact and quaint, with just one main road (Andy Ross Lane) that features more traffic from bicycles than cars.
+Captiva is compact and quaint, with beautiful stretches of beach.
+No wonder it's become such an appealing honeymoon destination in Florida.

 Located on the southwest Gulf Coast, Captiva Island boasts a ton of sun and a pretty warm climate year-round.
 Things cool off a bit (lows of mid 50s and highs in the low 70s) between late November and March.
-The summer months can be insanely hot, especially July and August.
+And in case you can't stand the heat, be warned that the summer months can be insanely hot, especially July and August.

 Romantic sunsets are made even more enjoyable when witnessed from Pier 60, where lovestruck travelers can enjoy live music, street performances, treats, and an impressively dreamy view.

-The Clearwater Aquarium is worth a visit, especially to see Winter, the rescued dolphin whose story was made famous in the Dolphin Tale film.
-And you won't get bored while touring the streets of downtown.
+The Clearwater Aquarium is worth a visit, especially if you're a fan of holding hands while gazing at adorable sea creatures.
+You won't get bored while touring the streets of downtown.
 There are plenty of shops to explore, as well as a bevy of restaurants to try.
-The impressive Clearwater Harbor and Marina offer concerts and other exhibits year-round.
+The impressive Clearwater Harbor and Marina offers concerts and other exhibits year-round.